emmanpbarrameda/EmployeePayrollManagementSystem_Java-CODE/README.md

 **Can't connect to database?**
 - Verify MySQL is running
-- Check your password in `config.properties`
+- Check your mysql credentials in `config.properties`
 - Try SQLite option if MySQL issues persist

 **App won't start?**